gillessed/tsumego-kai/readme.md

 ## Tsumego Kai

-Typescript React go board component that can be easily integrated with redux.
-Can be used to show games, problems and more.
+Go website to do problems, game reviews, and more.

 ## More coming soon...